-The Classic Yacht Charitable Trust was formed in 2002 by several of the present Trustees when it became apparent that the historic keystone classic yacht Waitangi, then based in Melbourne, could be lost to not only New Zealand but the Southern Hemisphere, when it was put up for international tender.
+The Classic Yacht Charitable Trust was formed in 2002 when it became apparent that the historic keystone classic yacht Waitangi, then based in Melbourne, could be lost to not only New Zealand but the Southern Hemisphere, when it was put up for international tender.
 However quick and decisive action by the trust secured the yacht for the Hauraki Gulf and the people of New Zealand’s future enjoyment.

 With this in mind The Classic Yacht Charitable Trust was formed.